emacsmirror/quick-fasd/README.md

 ### What is the difference between quick-fasd and the fasd Emacs package?

-The *quick-fasd* Emacs package is a fork of the *fasd* Emacs package.
+The *quick-fasd* Emacs package is a fork of the unmaintained *fasd* Emacs package.
+It supersedes *fasd* by providing additional features and bug fixes.

 Key differences and improvements in *quick-fasd* include: